venbn/Module19-HW/README.md

 #### Step 1: Import Ethereum Transaction Functions into the KryptoJobs2Go Application

-In this section, you'll import several functions from the `crypto_wallet.py` script into the file `krypto_jobs.py`, which contains code for KryptoJobs2Go’s customer interface, in order to add wallet operations to the application.
+Imported several functions from the `crypto_wallet.py` script into the file `krypto_jobs.py`, which contains code for KryptoJobs2Go’s customer interface, in order to add wallet operations to the application.
 For this section, you will assume the perspective of a KryptoJobs2Go customer (i.e., you’ll provide your Ethereum wallet and account information to the application).

-Complete the following steps:
+Completed the following steps:

-1. Review the code contained in the `crypto_wallet.py` script file.
+1. Reviewed the code contained in the `crypto_wallet.py` script file.
 Note that the Ethereum transaction functions that you have built throughout this module&mdash;including `wallet`, `wallet.derive_acount`, `get_balance`, `fromWei`, `estimateGas`, `sendRawTransaction`, and others&mdash;have now been incorporated into Python functions that allow you to automate the process of accessing them.

 2. Add your mnemonic seed phrase (provided by Ganache) to the starter code’s `SAMPLE.env` file.
 When the information has been added, rename the file `.env`.

+Generated a new mnemonic seed phrase in my local Ganache interface and add the same to SAMPLE.env and renamed it to ".env".

-3. Open the `krypto_jobs.py` file.
-Toward the top of the file, after the import statements that are provided, import the following functions from the `crypto_wallet.py` file:
+3. In the `krypto_jobs.py` file imported the following functions from the `crypto_wallet.py` file:

     * `generate_account`